mhso/SuperHexagonAI/README.md

 Some obstacles are detected explicitely and a hardcoded sequence of moves are used for those.

 If obstacles form a shape where there is only exit, we instead go straight to that exit.

+Does that constitute AI?
+I have no idea, but it sounds cool.

 ## Installation
 If you wish to try the program out for yourself, simply clone the repository and install the requirements.
 Bear in mind, that it only works on Windows for now, because of reliance on `pywin32` for screenshotting (but that might change).